ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-v2-apis.md

 ## Limitations
 {: #ibm-hlfsupport-v2-apis-limitations}

-You can only import CA, peer, and ordering nodes that are exported from other {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric consoles running on {{site.data.keyword.cloud_notm}}, OpenShift Container Platform, Red Hat Open Kubernetes Distribution, or any Kubernetes v1.18 - v1.21 container platform on x86_64.
+You can only import CA, peer, and ordering nodes that are exported from other Fabric Operations Consoles running on {{site.data.keyword.cloud_notm}}, OpenShift Container Platform, Red Hat Open Kubernetes Distribution, or any Kubernetes v1.18 - v1.21 container platform on x86_64.
 The platform is also supported on LinuxONE (s390x) using OpenShift Container Platform.

 ## Building a network by using APIs
 {: #ibm-hlfsupport-v2-apis-build-with-apis}